maplibre/maplibre-rs/docs/src/development-guide/how-to-run.md

 ```

 Open the project within `./android/gradle` and create a new virtual device with the device manager.
 Minimum SDK version
-should be 21 (tested on Nexus 5 API 31 x86_64).
+should be 21.
+This was tested on a x86_64 emulator.
 Finally, run the demo configuration.
 It should open your virtual device and
 run the maplibre-rs Android demo on it.
 Alternatively you can also run it on your own Android device.

-> If you are building for a x86 Android device, you probably need to install the x86 linux android toolchain with
+> Note: If you are building for a x86 Android device, you probably need to install the following target using
 > rustup with the following command `rustup target add i686-linux-android`.

-> Android is configured to support OpenGL ES 3.1 (This API specification is supported by Android 5.0 (API level 21) and higher).
+> Note: Android is configured to support OpenGL ES 3.1 (This API specification is supported by Android 5.0 (API level 21) and higher).
 > Your Android device is required to support OpenGL ES 3.1 at least.
 There are some issues
 > [here](https://stackoverflow.com/questions/40797975/android-emulator-and-opengl-es3-egl-bad-config) and
 > [here](https://www.reddit.com/r/Arcore/comments/8squbo/opengl_es_31_is_required_for_android_emulator_to/) that